andyhorn/simple_routes/doc/migration_guide.md

 #### `join`

-The free-floating `join` method, which joined strings with a forward slash (`/`), has been replaced with a `joinSegments` method on the base route class.
+The free-floating `join` method, which joined strings with a forward slash (`/`), has been replaced with a `fromSegments` method on the base route class.

-This was done to avoid leaking the method into the global namespace and to clarify its purpose and behavior.
+This was done to avoid leaking the method into the global namespace.

 From this: